MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 To configure custom Music on Hold, use the PowerShell cmdlets New/Get/Set/Grant/Remove-CsTeamsCallHoldPolicy and Import/Get/Remove-CsOnlineAudioFile in Teams PowerShell module 2.5.0 or later.

-1. Ensure that the Teams user has Music on hold for PSTN callers set to Enabled in the Teams Calling Policy.
+1. Ensure that the Teams user has Music on hold for PSTN callers set to Enabled in the Teams calling policy.

 2. Upload the custom audio file.